 Tin Can Forest has appeared in print in publications such as The New Yorker, Le Monde diplomatique (Germany), kuš!
 (Latvia), AARGH!
 (Czech Republic), The Lifted Brow (Australia) and Oaken Throne (US), and we’ve had books published by Canadian publishers Drawn and Quarterly, Koyama Press and Kids Can Press.

 Tin Can Forest Press was founded in 2014 and has since released 3 titles, A CABBAGE IN A NUTSHELL, WE ARE GOING TO BREMEN TO BE MUSICIANS (a collaboration with Canadian singer songwriter and author Geoff Berner), and WHAT IS A WITCH (a collaboration with Brooklyn based curator, writer, teacher of magical practice Pam Grossman) debuted at the Toronto Comic Arts Festival 2016.

 In the summer of 2016, we created a video installation “Lawren Harris’s Dream”, as part of the The Idea of North: The Paintings of Lawren Harris exhibition at the Art Gallery of Ontario, curated by actor Steve Martin and Canadian curator Andrew Hunter.

-At present, Tin Can Forest are dividing their time between running around in the woods of the Canadian West Coast and the urban trails and ravines of their Toronto home base, working on two new Tin Can Forest Press books, set for release spring 2019.
+At present, Tin Can Forest are dividing their time between running around in the woods of the Canadian West Coast and the urban trails and ravines of their Toronto home base, working on two new Tin Can Forest Press books, set for release fall 2019.